ShorelineCrypto/nengcoin/doc/MacOS_install/README.md

 # macOS 10.15 (Catalina) - Not Supported
-macOS Catalina was also tested but failed to work or build so far because of Apple's decision to discontinue support on 32 bitssoftware.
+macOS Catalina was also tested but failed to work or build because of Apple's decision to discontinue support on 32 bits software.

-We recommend to run a virtual machine of Majave in Catalina in order to run NewEnglandcoin (NENG) full node for CPU mining or other purposes.
+We recommend to run a virtual machine of Mojave in Catalina in order to run NewEnglandcoin (NENG) full node for CPU mining or other purposes.

-# Supported - macOS 10.11 El Capitan to 10.14 Majave
+# Supported - macOS 10.11 El Capitan to 10.14 Mojave

 For full guide of building own wallet from source, please follow steps at: https://github.com/ShorelineCrypto/NewEnglandCoin/blob/master/doc/build-osx.md

-Here below we describe an easier way to macOS wallet on NENG v1.4.0.1
+Here below we describe an easier way to install macOS wallet on NENG v1.4.0.1

 ### Step 1:  Install xcode